 Pesto is one of those magic foods that can’t help but lift your mood.

-Pesto is versatile, vibrant, and anything you add it to comes to life (I actually have a whole list of simple, unique ways to use pesto in my cookbook!).
+Pesto is versatile, vibrant, and anything you add it to comes to life (I actually have a whole list of simple, unique ways to use pesto sauce in my cookbook!).

 Today, we’re using it to make baked fish with pesto, a healthy salmon recipe that anyone can make.